spevans/swift-project1/README.md

   translates them to ASCII codes to show on the screen.
 The Macbook doesn't have an i8042 PS/2 keyboard controller so the keyboard will not work.

-Currently working on an ACPI AML parser and bytecode interpreter to allow more devices to be setup correctly including the Realtime Clock and PCI interrupts.
+Currently working on enabling ACPI to process ACPI events and setting up more devices including the Realtime Clock and PCI interrupts.

 The next major tasks are:

-- ACPI parser and bytecode interpreter to find the full device tree
-- USB controller and USB keyboard driver
+- USB controller and USB keyboard driver for the keyboard on Macbook 3,1

 ## How to build it